Taylor Swift shakes off wardrobe mishap during Eras Tour show in Brazil

 Swift has shows in Rio de Janeiro on Nov.
 24, 25 and 26.
 She then heads to Tokyo on Feb.
 7.

 The Tour returns to the United States on Oct.
-18, 2024 when it arrives in Miami.
-She’ll then make stops in New Orleans and Indianapolis.
+18, 2024, when it arrives in Miami.
+She will then make stops in New Orleans and Indianapolis.

 The international tour wraps up in December of 2024 in Vancouver, British Columbia, Canada.